cesar-douady/open-lmake/doc/src/codec.md

 # Encoding and decoding

-In some situations with heavily parameterized generated files, file names can become very long.
+In projects with heavily parameterized files, filenames can become extremely long.
 Think of the mere compilation of a C++ file `foo.c`.
 You may want to specify: